civican/legisinfo/42-1/bills/C-78/bill_text.md

 ### Section 34

-      **(1)** Subject to subsection (1.1), any order made under subsection 11(1) of the `Divorce Act`, chapter D-8 of the Revised Statutes of Canada, 1970, and any order to the like effect made corollary to a decree of divorce granted in Canada before July 2, 1968 or granted on or after that day **under** subsection 22(2) of that Act may be varied, rescinded, suspended or enforced in accordance with sections 17 to 20, other than subsection 17(10), of this Act as if
+      **(1)** Subject to subsection (1.1), any order made under subsection 11(1) of the `Divorce Act`, chapter D-8 of the Revised Statutes of Canada, 1970, and any order to the like effect made corollary to a decree of divorce granted in Canada before July 2, 1968 or granted on or after that day under subsection 22(2) of that Act may be varied, rescinded, suspended or enforced in accordance with sections 17 to 20, other than subsection 17(10), of this Act as if

-        the order were a support order, **parenting** order or **contact order**, as the case may be; and
+        the order were a support order, parenting order or contact order, as the case may be; and

   **(2)** Subsections 34(2) and (3) of the Act are replaced by the following:

-    **(2)** Any order made under section 10 of the `Divorce Act`, chapter D-8 of the Revised Statutes of Canada, 1970, may be enforced in accordance with section 20 of this Act as if it were an order made under subsection 15.1(1) or 15.2(1) or section **16.1 or 16.5** of this Act, as the case may be.
+    **(2)** Any order made under section 10 of the `Divorce Act`, chapter D-8 of the Revised Statutes of Canada, 1970, may be enforced in accordance with section 20 of this Act as if it were an order made under subsection 15.1(1) or 15.2(1) or section 16.1 or 16.5 of this Act, as the case may be.

-    **(3)** Any order for the maintenance of a spouse, **former spouse** or child of the marriage made under section 10 or 11 of the `Divorce Act`, chapter D-8 of the Revised Statutes of Canada, 1970, and any order to the like effect made corollary to a decree of divorce granted in Canada before July 2, 1968 or granted on or after that day **under** subsection 22(2) of that Act may be assigned to any minister, member or agency designated **under** section 20.1.
+    **(3)** Any order for the maintenance of a spouse, former spouse or child of the marriage made under section 10 or 11 of the `Divorce Act`, chapter D-8 of the Revised Statutes of Canada, 1970, and any order to the like effect made corollary to a decree of divorce granted in Canada before July 2, 1968 or granted on or after that day under subsection 22(2) of that Act may be assigned to any minister, member or agency designated under section 20.1.

 ### Section 34